-Spanish AS and A Level gives you the opportunity to further develop your skills in listening, speaking, reading and writing as well as gain knowledge of the country and its culture and recent history.
+Spanish A Level gives you the opportunity to further develop your skills in listening, speaking, reading and writing as well as gain knowledge of the country and its culture and recent history.
 You will study a range of topics such as music and the media, education and recent Spanish history and society.
 You will also study a film and a book in depth.
 You will be encouraged to discuss issues and to justify different points of view.
 To help you with your speaking, you will have the opportunity to work in small groups with a native speaker.
-The languages faculty is running a popular Spanish exchange, with a school in Seville.
+We run a popular Spanish exchange, with a school in Seville.
 You will also be invited to attend any A Level conferences in the area.

 There are two written and one spoken examination.
 The first written exam will include listening, reading and a translation into English.
 The second will include a translation into Spanish and essays about a film or book studied.

-Teacher responsible: Miss A Andrades-Galvez, Mrs S Green, Miss G Cesarano
+Teacher responsible: Miss A Andrades-Galvez and Mrs S Green.